Sonny Gibbs

-Guy Gilbert Gibbs Jr. (born October 25, 1939) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Dallas Cowboys and Detroit Lions.
+Guy Gilbert Gibbs Jr. (October 25, 1939 – February 27, 2026) was an American professional football player who was a quarterback in the National Football League (NFL) for the Dallas Cowboys and Detroit Lions.
 He played college football for the TCU Horned Frogs.

 Early life

 Gibbs was a highly recruited athlete coming out of Graham High School.
 He accepted a football scholarship from Texas Christian University, to become part of the school's tradition at quarterback.
 In college, he was a highly publicized athlete, who was usually mentioned in pre-season All-American teams, but could never reach that type of success.

-As a sophomore, he shared the quarterback position with Donald George, recording 47 completions (second in the conference) out of 111 attempts (second in the conference) for 473 yards (fifth in the conference), 3 touchdowns (tied for fifth in the conference) and 9 interceptions.
+As a sophomore, he shared the quarterback position with Donald George, recording 47 completions (second in the conference) out of 111 attempts (second in the conference) for 473 yards (fifth in the conference), three touchdowns (tied for fifth in the conference) and nine interceptions.

-In 1961, as a junior he registered 71 completions (second in the conference) out of 137 attempts (led the conference) for 999 yards (led the conference), 6 touchdowns (tied for second in the conference) and 8 interceptions.
-He also played a key role in beating the #1 ranked University of Texas and received the Rogers Trophy as the team MVP at the end of the season.
+In 1961, as a junior he registered 71 completions (second in the conference) out of 137 attempts (led the conference) for 999 yards (led the conference), six touchdowns (tied for second in the conference) and eight interceptions.
+He also played a key role in beating No. 1–ranked Texas and received the Rogers Trophy as the team MVP at the end of the season.

-As a senior, he was the second leading passer in the conference with 89 completions out of 169 attempts for 1,013 passing yards, 9 touchdowns and 9 interceptions.
+As a senior, he was the second leading passer in the conference with 89 completions out of 169 attempts for 1,013 passing yards, nine touchdowns and nine interceptions.
 He played in the East-West Shrine Game, the Hula Bowl and the Chicago College All-Star Game.
 As a three-year starter, he finished with 207 completions for 2,485 passing yards and 18 touchdowns.